jmgarridopaz/jmgarridopaz.github.io/content/therightboundary.md

 <div id="tc6"></div>
 ### 6.- FITTING "DOMAIN DRIVEN DESIGN" INTO "HEXAGONAL ARCHITECTURE" AT DRIVEN SIDE.

-So the mistake is to give the "driven port role" to a domain service interface when the implementation of such an interface does much more things than just sending/retrieving the information to/from a driven actor.
+So the mistake is to give the "driven port role" to a "Domain Service Interface" (D.S.I.) when the implementation of such an interface does much more things than just sending/retrieving the information to/from a driven actor.

 The ACL concept from DDD is wider than the driven adapter concept from Hexagonal Architecture.